parrt/msds501/projects/enron.md

 ```

 And finally, I will take a look at the `enron.pdf` file to verify you have created the proper output.
 I will also likely have my script use `jupyter-nbconvert` to generate a PDF to make sure the code executes properly in the notebook.

+30% off if you're missing the notebook, 10% off if you're missing the PDF.
+12% off for each failed test.